DarshalShetty/CIRC-GA-Coding-Challenge/readme.md

 This UI service groups the collaborators by their corresponding fields of science.
 As shown in the diagram above, the bar chart in the homepage visualizes the distribution of different fields.
-Clicking on one of the bars in the card would load the page with the list of collaborators working on the corresponding field as shown in the picture below.
+Clicking on one of the bars in the chart would load the page with the list of collaborators working on the corresponding field as shown in the picture below.

 ![fields=of-science-ui-table](fields-of-science-ui-table.png)